All Episodes

 The impetus for my call today was that Chuck Todd comment.

-Um, it's the Progressive Party.
+It's the Progressive Party.

-I threw the Lincoln analogy at a close aid to Obama last week, and the close aid to Obama said, you know, with this Republican, the way politics of Washington are today, the Republicans there'd still be slavery.
+And the close aide to Obama said, you know, with this Republican, the way politics of Washington are today, the Republicans, there'd still be slavery.

-There's still be slavery if the Republicans had their way today.
+There'd still be slavery if the Republicans had their way today.

-That's what Ellen here's calling to comment.
+That's what Ellen here is calling to comment.

 Okay, Ellen, take it away.